Summit County Building Inspection Department

 Per the International Building Code (IBC) and the International Residential Code (IRC), permits are required for all new structures, alterations to existing structures, remodels, decks, hot tubs and window replacements.
 We do not require a permit for re-roofing unless the scope of work includes structural changes to the roof.

-All permit applications must include a complete application form and the required accompanying submittal documents.
-All permit applications must be submitted in person.
+All permit applications must include a complete application form and the required accompanying submittal documents and those items must be submitted to our office.
+Please review the notice to remove the electronic service for technical permit applications.
 Learn more about submittals.

 The Building Inspection Department brings in permit applications, plans and other construction documents and routes them through all the appropriate internal review agencies within Summit County government.
 Find out more about the application review process.